MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 Select a fishery that primarily takes place in the North Atlantic.
 If you need inspiration, [consult this list](http://www.oceana.ca/en/publications/reports/heres-catch-how-restore-abundance-canadas-oceans) of Canadian fisheries.
 [Its appendix](http://www.oceana.ca/sites/default/files/canadas_marine_fisheries_individual_stocks_appendix_c.pdf) includes basic information about each stock, as well as the location at which it takes place.

-Choose wisely: this is the fishery that you will conduct your project on.
+**It is your responsibility to select a fishery that has sufficient information available to complete the assignment**

-**Inform Dr. Favaro which fishery you will study by the end of Week 2**.
+*Inform Dr. Favaro which fishery you will study by the end of Week 3*.
 We ask that there be no duplicates, and fisheries are first-come-first-serve.
 So if you really want to look at one particular fishery you had better pick fast!

 You may propose another fishery in the North Atlantic region if it is not included in this list.
+Try to pick something with a reasonable geographic scale - not too big, not too small.
 Be prepared to give a brief overview of the fishery and demonstrate that there is sufficient information available about the fishery on which to base a full assignment.

 ## Create your Seminar